New to Kendo UI for jQuery? Download free 30-day trial

 Nesting Components and Bootstrap Grid Layout

 Kendo UI uses the default content-box box model (box-sizing CSS property), while Bootstrap uses the non-default border-box model and applies it to all elements on the page, including the ones that are unrelated to Bootstrap.
 This breaks the layout of the Kendo UI components, which are placed inside a Bootstrap grid layout, leading to the overriding of the Bootstrap CSS and reapplying the content-box box model to the components.
 As a result, a Bootstrap grid layout, placed inside a Kendo UI widget, is not going to work as expected.
-In general, the multiple-level nesting of the two products is bound to break the one that is on the inside, unless an additional CSS rule is used for each new level of nesting.
+In general, the multiple-level nesting of the two products will break the one that is on the inside, unless an additional CSS rule is used for each new level of nesting.

 A possible easy workaround is to override the Bootstrap CSS, apply the content-box box model to all elements on the page and use a border-box box model only to the Bootstrap elements which need it.
 These are all .col-... classes, .row, .container, .container-fluid and form-control.